Jean Michel Constant Leber: Biography

 Leber was born at Orléans on 8 May 1780.
 His first work was a poem on Joan of Arc (1804); but he wrote at the same time a Grammaire général synthétique, which attracted the attention of J. M. de Gérando, then secretary-general to the ministry of the interior.
 The latter found him a minor post in his department, which left him leisure for his historical work.
 He even took him to Italy when Napoleon was trying to organize, after French models, the Roman states which he had taken from the Pope in 1809.
 Leber however did not stay there long, for he considered the attacks on the temporal property of the Holy See to be sacrilegious.

 On his return to Paris Leber resumed his administrative work, literary recreations and historical researches.
 While spending a part of his time writing vaudevilles and comic operas, he began to collect old essays and rare pamphlets by old French historians.
 His office was preserved to him by the Restoration, and Leber put his literary gifts at the service of the government.
-When the question of the coronation of Louis XVIII arose, he wrote, as an answer to Volney, a minute treatise on the Cérémonies du sacre, which was published at the time of the coronation of Charles X.
+When the question of the coronation of Louis XVIII arose, he wrote, as an answer to Volney, a minute treatise on the Cérémonies du sacre, which was published at the time of the Coronation of Charles X of France.

-Towards the end of Villèle's ministry, when there was a movement of public opinion in favour of extending municipal liberties, Leber undertook the defence of the threatened system of centralization, and composed, in answer to François Raynouard, an Histoire critique du pouvoir municipal depuis l'origine de la monarchie jusqu'à nos jours (1828).
+Towards the end of Joseph de Villèle's ministry, when there was a movement of public opinion in favour of extending municipal liberties, Leber undertook the defence of the threatened system of centralization, and composed, in answer to François Raynouard, an Histoire critique du pouvoir municipal depuis l'origine de la monarchie jusqu'à nos jours (1828).
 He also wrote a treatise entitled De l'état réel de la presse et des pamphlets depuis François Ier jusqu'à Louis XIV (1834), in which be refuted an empty paradox of Charles Nodier, who had tried to prove that the press had never been, and could never be, so free as under the Grand Monarch.